 Hebrew: מוּלָה —transliteration: mulah (appears only in Exodus 4:26) —meaning: circumcision

 Greek: περιτομή —transliteration: peritomé(appears 36 times in the New Testament) —meaning: circumcision, cutting around, removal of the male foreskin

-This rite, practiced before, as some think, by divers races, was appointed by God to be the special badge of his chosen people, an abiding sign of their consecration to him.
-It was established as a national ordinance (Gen. 17:10-11).
+This rite, practiced before, as some think, by diverse peoples, was appointed by God to be the special badge of his chosen people, an abiding sign of their consecration to Him.
+It was established as a national ordinance (Genesis 17:10-11).

 Under the Jewish dispensation, church and state were identical.
 No one could be a member of the one without also being a member of the other.
 Circumcision was a sign and seal of membership in both.
 Every circumcised person bore thereby evidence that he was one of the chosen people, a member of the church of God as it then existed, and consequently also a member of the Jewish commonwealth.